bhavesh-chainani/topic_modelling/README.md

 1. README.md - contains information about the project
 2. requirements.txt - requirements file with relevant python packages required
 3. scripts/
-    - wikipedia_scraping.py - contains the script to extract wikipedia articles in different languages and save the dataframe in input folder
+    - wikipedia_scraping.py - contains the script to extract wikipedia articles in different languages and save the dataframe in *files/input* folder
     - topic_modelling.py - contains the script to identify the language, preprocess and group the data using Latent Dirichlet Allocation (LDA)
     - topic_modelling_full_analysis.ipynb - contains full code of project, along with some detailed examples of hyperparameter tuning done
 4. files/